Buche de Noel

-A traditional French Yule Log cake, Buche de Noel is the perfect show stopper dessert for any holiday gathering.
+A traditional French Yule Log cake, Buche de Noel is the perfect showstopper dessert for any holiday gathering.
 This version is chocolate inside!

 This post was originally published as the 12th Day of Christmas in my 12 Days of Christmas Series.

-I’ve saved something special for the final post of my 12 Days of Christmas.
 I took French in high school and each year we were given extra credit for making a classic French Christmas dessert and bringing it to our in-class holiday party.
 I always made Buche de Noel, a traditional yule log cake.
-This must have made quite an impression on me because to this day, when I hear “Jingle Bells,” I start singing the French version!
+This must have made quite an impression on me because to this day, when I hear "Jingle Bells," I start singing the French version!

 My lab had a holiday potluck lunch this year, and I signed up to bring a dessert.
 I thought a Buche de Noel would be perfect.
 I was so upset to learn that my beloved recipe from high school French had accidentally been thrown out by my parents!

-As it turns out, this may have been for the best, because it forced me to hunt down a new recipe, and of course one of my favorite cookbooks, Rose Levy Beranbaum’s The Cake Bible, came to the rescue.
-If you’ve never seen this book, I highly recommend it.
-There are SO many amazing cakes I’d love to make, but this is actually the first one I’ve made from it!
+If you've never seen this book, I highly recommend it.
+There are SO many amazing cakes I'd love to make, but this is actually the first one I've made from it!
 They are so impressive-looking but usually multi-step, as you can see.
 This cake can be made over the course of a few days, or all in one night (which is what I had to do).
 I found the recipe simple to follow, and I think it turned out pretty well!

 Recipe Details